dedelala/hello-go-lambda/preso/preso.md

 ???
 I want a Lambda that can update Lambdas.
-As the Lambda peeps will know, if I were to change the first Lambda I showed you and re-package it, I would also need to update the function code, a choice between calling some giant aws command or some voodoo with versioned buckets and references to object versions in cloudformation.
+As the Lambda peeps will know, if I were to change the Lambda I just showed you and re-package it, I would also need to update the function code, a choice between calling some giant aws command or some voodoo with versioned buckets and references to object versions in cloudformation.